-Please forward these guidelines to coauthors, coeditors, or contributors by visiting the Myers Education Press website at www.myersedpress.com.
-Locate the "Author resources" link at the bottom of the home page, and choose "submission guidelines.
+We are providing you with a hard copy of these guidelines.
+To be able to view hotlinks or to forward this material to coauthors, coeditors, or contributors, please visit the Myers Education Press website, www.myersedpress.com.
+Locate the "Author resources" link at the bottom of the home page, and choose "submission guidelines."